Yugoslavism: Synthetic culture

 There was no unitary Yugoslav culture.
 The pre-First World War cultural Yugoslavism was confined largely to Croat writers and artists.
-The central model of cultural unification espoused by 19th century Yugoslavist thinkers involved coalescing around Serbian culture, but this concept was mostly abandoned by 1900.
+The central model of cultural unification espoused by 19th-century Yugoslavist thinkers involved coalescing around Serbian culture, but this concept was mostly abandoned by 1900.
 In 1911, at the International Exhibition of Art in Rome, Croat and Serb artists from Austria-Hungary chose to exhibit in the Serbian pavilion to allow themselves greater presence than possible in a pavilion shared with the rest of the empire.
 Eighteen artists contributed 203 works of the total of 236 exhibited in the pavilion – nearly half of that number were Ivan Meštrović's sculptures.
-This established him as the "Prophet of Yugoslavism" even though his works, or contemporary works of other artists like Jozo Kljaković, did not particularly incorporate any South Slavic elements in their interpretation of national themes, but personal rather interpretations of Art Nouveau.
+This established him as the "Prophet of Yugoslavism", even though his works, or contemporary works of other artists like Jozo Kljaković, did not particularly incorporate any South Slavic elements in their interpretation of national themes, but rather personal interpretations of Art Nouveau.

 The aftermath of the First World War dampened the enthusiasm for unification of Yugoslav culture.
 Postwar writers and artists generally rejected such attempts.
 The most vocal critic of unitary culture was writer Antun Branko Šimić.
-Some, like Miroslav Krleža and August Cesarec turned to radical socialism and criticised monarchist and bourgeoise Yugoslavia.
+Some, like Miroslav Krleža and August Cesarec, turned to radical socialism and criticised monarchist and bourgeoise Yugoslavia.
 Those, like Tin Ujević, who went through a phase of supporting the cultural unification joined this group in the critique.
 Finally, with few exceptions such as Ivo Andrić and Niko Bartulović, nearly all Croat writers and artists associated with pre-war Yugoslavism abandoned the ideology.
 As Yugoslavism in general and Yugoslavist synthetic culture in particular lost support in the interwar period, even Meštrović (and to a lesser degree Andrić) drew criticism.
-In Croatia, Meštrović's works portraying Serbian cultural figures were resented, while in Serbia he was criticised because those same figures were not depicted wearing Serbian military hats and peasant shoes.
+In Croatia, Meštrović's works portraying Serbian cultural figures were resented, while in Serbia, he was criticised because those same figures were not depicted wearing Serbian military hats and peasant shoes.

 Meštrović planned, but never realised, construction of the Vidovdan Temple commemorating the 1389 Battle of Kosovo.
 He planned to dedicate the monument to Lazar of Serbia as the hero of the Kosovo Myth with the aim of transforming the figure of Serbian history into a Yugoslav hero.
-The Kosovo Myth and Vidovdan commemorations of the battle portray Lazar as the moral victor in the battle that cost him his life, and Meštrović interpreted the Kosovo Myth as a symbolising sacrifice and moral victory of Yugoslavs.
+The Kosovo Myth and Vidovdan commemorations of the battle portray Lazar as the moral victor in the battle that cost him his life, and Meštrović interpreted the Kosovo Myth as symbolising sacrifice and moral victory of Yugoslavs.
 The myth was officially touted by the regime as a pan-Yugoslav national myth in the interwar period (and Vidovdan was a national holiday).
-Association of the myth with the integral Yugoslavism was particularly emphasised in the dictatorship-era.
-It was compounded by the narrative of the Serbian World War I struggle and sacrifice – which was interpreted as implying entitlement of the Serbs to lead Yugoslavia on account of suffering to liberate all the Yugoslavs.
+Association of the myth with the integral Yugoslavism was particularly emphasised in the dictatorship era.
+It was compounded by the narrative of the Serbian World War I struggle and sacrifice – which was interpreted as implying the entitlement of the Serbs to lead Yugoslavia on account of suffering to liberate all the Yugoslavs.